 Sales and Marketing

-A-B also shares in the cost saving synergies created by its takeover (which subsequently became the North American headquarters of the Belgium brewer) as well as the benefits from exchanging best practices in sales, distribution, and marketing, to name a few.
+A-B also shares in the cost saving synergies created by its takeover as well as the benefits from exchanging best practices in sales, distribution, and marketing, to name a few.
+The company became the North American headquarters of the Belgium brewer after the combination.